A Protocol for good choices 🧠

-Smart contracts running on proof-of-stake permisionless blockchains provide a fantastic playground for experimenting with novel economic structures.
-In this spirit I am starting a small self-referential experiment in computational social science: a DAO run by, and dedicated to the development of, practical designs for incentivizing advice that leads to good choices.
+In the spirit of Constructive Economics the focus is on making it real.
+Smart contracts running on proof-of-stake blockchains provide a playground for experimenting with novel economic structures.
+A self-referential experiment in computational social science: a DAO run by, and dedicated to the development of, practical designs for incentivizing advice that leads to better choices.
 The DAO itself making decisions using the proposed mechanisms.